 The conversation about workplace security is not a new one.
-However, with the evolving demand for health-conscious solutions, the discussion of office security has taken a new priority.
+However, with the evolving demand for health-conscious solutions, the discussion of safety at offices and other business facilities has taken shifted and a new priority.

-Remote work and in-office safety precautions to combat COVID-19 has triggered a movement of flexible and resilient workplaces.
+Remote work and in-office safety precautions to combat COVID-19 have triggered a movement of flexible and resilient workplaces.
 Both employers and employees will no doubt see a shift in security and operational protocol in the very near future.
-Below, we’ll discuss how offices are preparing for this.

 Identity security can be assigned to any credential, such as a mobile phone or a biometric feature.
 This eliminates the risk of a physical security breach from lost, stolen, or cloned key cards.
 Cloud-managed systems make it easy to assign security permissions and authorizations.
 Further, system administrators are able to change those permissions as they wish as opposed to interacting with a third party system operator or hardware.